 Guidebooks

 The key item in each curriculum package is a guidebook.
-The guidebooks provide basic instruction on how to use the materials in the package, detailed daily lesson plans, a supply list, and additional lesson plans/schedules for older students who will complete some of their work independently.
-Printed guidebook pages are three-hole punched for insertion in a binder for use for both planning and record keeping.
+The guidebooks provide basic instruction for using the materials in the package, detailed daily lesson plans, a supply list, and additional lesson plans/schedules for older students who will complete some of their work independently.
+Printed guidebook pages for both planning and record keeping are three-hole punched for insertion in a binder.

 The guidebooks are very easy to use.
 They are designed to make WP a curriculum with minimal teacher preparation work.
-Each guidebook directs you in the use of quite a number of books and resources—some created by WinterPromise and some from other publishers.
+Each guidebook directs the use of several books and resources—some created by WinterPromise and some from other publishers.

 Activity Books and Notebooks